Single Sign-On Deep Link

 - Token is validated

-- User is created or logged in
+- User is authenticated (created if new, logged in if existing)

 - User is forwarded to your original redirect URL